xeger/docker-rainbow/README.md

     # => ["blue_swarm_node_1", "blue_swarm_node_2"]
 ```

+We **strongly encourage** you to use a terse, meaningful description of the
+cmd instead of passing the entire command word-for-word into the rainbow.
+You
+might find it super interesting that you invoked busybox as `/bin/sh -c ls foo`,
+but the people who look at `docker ps` output probably don't care to see a
+container named `busybox_bin-sh-c-ls-foo`!

+To encourage you to choose terse names, Rainbow will extract the _first_
+alphanumeric word from the cmd and use it alone as a suffix for your container
+named.
+If this is an issue, refer to "Customizing Container Names", below.

 ### Multi-tenancy

 You might be deploying containers to a cluster that is in use by other tenants;